Chemlex-AI/bayesian-reactivity-prediction/README.md

 We also provide public Suzuki HTE data, curated from datasets published by [D. T. Ahneman *et al.*](https://www.science.org/doi/10.1126/science.aar5169) and [A. B. Santanilla *et al.*](https://www.science.org/doi/10.1126/science.1259203), and utilized in a publication by [P. Schwaller](https://rxn4chemistry.github.io/rxn_yields/).

+You can download all used features [here](https://drive.google.com/drive/folders/1yAW-vPn8cIvr2b8iHesoaLLWM3BKA3kl?usp=drive_link) and put them in `data/`

 ## Usage